-- 1.0 Governing Principles: In all matters related to classes and grades, relations between faculty and students at San Diego State University shall be governed by the following principles:: - 1.1 The instructor (i.e., professor, lecturer, or graduate teaching associate) shall be in charge of the class and shall be responsible for its discipline and grading.
+- 1.0 Governing Principles: In all matters related to classes and grades, relations between faculty and students at San Diego State University shall be governed by the following principles: - 1.1.
+The instructor (i.e., professor, lecturer, or graduate teaching associate) shall be in charge of the class and shall be responsible for its discipline and grading.
 The instructor shall provide and follow a syllabus, shall maintain an atmosphere conducive to learning, and shall administer examinations and other exercises to determine the level of student attainment in a manner reasonably calculated to minimize the possibility of dishonest work.
-Grading practices shall meet the highest professional standards of objectivity, fairness, and accuracy, and testing procedures shall be designed to reasonably determine student attainments in the course's subject matter. - 1.2 The student shall cooperate with the instructor and fellow students in maintaining an atmosphere conducive to learning.
+Grading practices shall meet the highest professional standards of objectivity, fairness, and accuracy, and testing procedures shall be designed to reasonably determine student attainments in the course's subject matter. - 1.2.
+The student shall cooperate with the instructor and fellow students in maintaining an atmosphere conducive to learning.
 The student shall be courteous to faculty and fellow students and shall be scrupulously careful to adhere to the highest standards of academic honesty. - 2.0 Disciplinary Responsibilities: In fulfilling responsibilities, the instructor may impose reasonable penalties for infractions of university and class rules and for instances of student dishonesty.
-In addition, the instructor shall report all incidents of academic dishonesty to the Vice President for Student Affairs or to the appropriate judicial body. - 3.0 Grade Changes: The grade given a student by an instructor shall not be changed by anyone other than the instructor except under the provisions in the Student Grievance Code.
+In addition, the instructor shall report all incidents of academic dishonesty to the Vice President for Student Affairs and Campus Diversity or to the appropriate judicial body. - 3.0 Grade Changes: The grade given to a student by an instructor shall not be changed by anyone other than the instructor except 1) as described in 9.0 Official Withdrawal, and 2) under the provisions in the Student Grievance Code.
 In controversies about grades, assigned grades shall be presumed to be correct. - 4.0 For additional discussion of academic misconduct, see University Policies: Academics, Cheating and Plagiarism.